Graduate Admissions: City and Regional Planning

 The Graduate School at Cornell is organized into fields of study; applicants interested in Regional Planning or Historic Preservation Planning apply to the Field of City and Regional Planning.
 Applicants interested in the study of Real Estate or Regional Science should apply to those fields.

-- City and Regional Planning: Fall, January 10; there is no spring semester admission
+- City and Regional Planning: Fall, January 10; there is no spring semester admission.
+Apply now.

 - Regional Science: Fall, January 10; there is no spring semester admission